web-agent-master/google-search/README.md

 - Command-line parameter support for search keywords
 - MCP server support for AI assistant integration
 - Returns search results with title, link, and snippet
+- Option to retrieve raw HTML of search result pages for analysis
 - JSON format output
 - Support for both headless and headed modes (for debugging)
 - Detailed logging output